BernardoMG/cookbook/README.md

 For testing purposes, I've installed Rspec which is the most popular testing framework for Ruby and I use it on a daily basis.

-##### Note: I tried to use several gems to fetch recipe images using Goggle API but it seems that its deprecated so I didn't found any working gem.
+##### Note: Since your gist doesn't provide public URLs for recipe images, I tried to use several gems to fetch images using Goggle API but it seems that its deprecated so I didn't found any working gem.
 That why these images are static on the client-side.

 ### Frontend
 I choose React to develop the client-side.
 Although I've already a couple of months of experience, it was the first time that I took benefit from the Hooks.
 It's cool! 🤘🏼.
 I used Material UI just to easily add some nice UI modules and for testing I've installed several tools such as Enzime and testing-library/react.